MicrosoftDocs/well-architected/well-architected/security/overview.md

 - Integrity
 - Availability

-Losing these assurances can negatively impact your business operations and revenue, and your organization's reputation.
+Losing these assurances can negatively affect your business operations and revenue, and your organization's reputation.
 For the security pillar, we'll discuss key architectural considerations and principles for security and how they apply to Azure.

 The security of complex systems depends on understanding the business context, social context, and technical context.
 As you design your system, cover these areas: